Work on new discoveries in state-of-the-art facilities

-These steps are intended as a preliminary source of information and guidance toward research.
+The following steps are intended as a preliminary source of information and guidance toward research.
 It is not a substitute for meeting and talking with faculty to discuss what interests and engages you the most.
-These steps include:

 Step 1: Identify your approach

-- Undergraduate Research Opportunities Program (UROP)—More than 200 CSE students each year work on research projects in various departments through UROPs.
-Participating in a UROP gives you the opportunity to work with a faculty mentor on a research project.
+- Undergraduate Research Opportunities Program (UROP)—More than 200 CSE students each year work on research projects in various departments through UROP, which will give you the opportunity to work with a faculty mentor on a research project.
 UROP students receive up to $1,500 in stipends and up to $300 for project related expenses.
 To apply, you need to identify a faculty mentor and create a research proposal.
 Proposals for UROP projects for spring semester are usually due early October.
-The deadline for summer and fall is usually in mid-February.
+The deadline for summer and fall is usually mid-February.
 For specific dates and information, visit the Undergraduate Research Opportunities Program web page.

-- International Undergraduate Research Opportunities Program (I-UROP)—The International Undergraduate Research Opportunities Program (I-UROP) Scholarship promotes learning abroad opportunities to undergraduate students by providing funding to students enrolled in select credit-bearing learning abroad programs involving a research project.
-Proposals for International UROP projects for spring semester are usually due in late October.
-The deadline for fall or the full academic year is usually in early May.
+- International Undergraduate Research Opportunities Program (I-UROP)—The I-UROP scholarship promotes learning abroad opportunities to undergraduates by providing funding to students enrolled in select credit-bearing learning abroad programs involving a research project.
+Proposals for I-UROP projects for spring semester are usually due late October.
+The deadline for fall or the full academic year is usually early May.
 For specific dates and information, visit the International Undergraduate Research Opportunities Program web page.

 - Other summer research programs—The Office of Undergraduate Research maintains information on summer research positions at the University of Minnesota and locations across the United States.
 Learn more on the Undergraduate Research website.

-- Internships—Internships can help students gain experience in a particular field.
-Internships are often off-campus, and can be research-based and/or focus on career skills beyond research.
+- Internships—You can gain experience in a particular field through internships, which are often off-campus and can be research-based, and/or focus on career skills beyond research.
 A good place to look for internships is the GoldPASS powered by HandShake website, the University of Minnesota’s professional job, internship, and volunteer database.
 Some departments may offer course credit for internships.
-You should check with your department to determine if credit is an option.
+Check with your department to determine if credit is an option.
 Learn more about internship options on the GoldPASS powered by HandShake website.